 The purpose is, of course, to make things as inconvenient as possible for the impacted people.

 Also Read: How to find an iPhone backup location on Mac

 Other cyberterrorist activities involve the destruction of a digital or even physical network.
 Sometimes, these attacks can be so severe as to render physical computers useless.
 Such is the case with a notorious virus known as Shamoon.

 First detected in 2012, Shamoon has been recognized and feared for its ability to take entire networks of computers entirely out of circulation.
 This was never seen on such a grand scale as in 2012 when Shamoon targeted Saudi-run oil companies en masse.

 The virus took out thousands of computers, resulting in interruptions of service that could last for weeks at a time.
 As a cyberterrorist event, this had the dual effect of destroying computers and denying the general public a service — oil.

 Also Read: 10 Best Free VNC Software For Windows

-Shamoon is particularly destructive for its ability to spread rapidly between computers operating on the same system.
+Shamoon is particularly destructive because it can spread rapidly between computers operating on the same system.
 Once introduced to a computer, it quickly destroys its files and corrupts any backup data.
 Information lost to Shamoon is usually gone forever.

-Though infrequently applied, this virus has resurfaced several times in the last decade, always bringing destruction in its wake.
+Though infrequently applied, this virus has resurfaced several times in the last decade, always bringing destruction.

-Of course, there are many other destructive viruses used by cyber terrorists to destroy digi8tal networks.
+Of course, there are many other destructive viruses used by cyber terrorists to destroy digital networks.